Matthew-Mosior/Basic-Variant-Filter/README.md

 ## Filtration String

-The default behavior of running **bvf.hs** on a input .tsv file is to `cat` it back to the user.<br/>
+The default behavior of running **bvf.hs** on a input .tsv file is to `cat` it back to the user.<br/><br/>
-This behavior is desirable because the user can quickly see differences in filtration schemes by then piping into `wc -l`, or any other unix tool for that matter.
+This behavior is desirable because the user can quickly see differences in filtration schemes by then piping into `wc -l`, or any other unix tool for that matter.<br/><br/>
-This also allows the user to apply filtration schemes only to specific rows of the input .tsv file based on the value of any given column.<br/>
+This also allows the user to apply filtration schemes only to specific rows of the input .tsv file based on the value of any given column.<br/><br/>
 The **filtration string** describes the filtration that will occur on the input file.
 It is a simple, standardized, string based command line argument with the following structure:<br/><br/>
 `;COLUMNOFFILTRATION:STRUCTURE~OPERATION~COMPARISON;`<br/><br/>
 The **filtration string** can be as many different filtrations as you would like:<br/><br/>